Using a PoE Switch With IP Security Camera Systems

 Stand Alone Cameras

 There are many instances where our customers are not looking for complete IP systems with an NVR.
 Many times a person only wants one or two cameras and is on a tight budget.
 This is just fine with our cameras and many people do it.
 The only issue that this may cause is how to power the cameras.
 Without an NVR you are basically left with two options, run a power adapter to the camera or use a PoE switch.
-Using a switch is by far the most popular option do to many of the reasons above.
+Using a switch is by far the most popular option due to many of the reasons above.
 Using a switch, you will still need only the ethernet cord to power the camera and not have to worry about running a power cable to the cameras in addition to the ethernet cord.
 You can simply plug the camera directly into the switch and then find your camera (by its IP address) and get it up and running.

 As you can see there a many benefits to using a PoE switch with IP security cameras, especially with larger systems or long runs.
 If you are still not sure if you should get a PoE switch for your complete IP system or stand alone cameras, don’t hesitate to call or message us.
 Our experts can help you make the right choice based on what you need to do.